eiriklv/interprit/README.md

 ### Effects (descriptors + resolvers):

-Creating a set of effects you want your runtime to be able to resolve/handle.
+Creating a set of effects you want your interpreter to be able to resolve/handle.

 ```js
 /**